 The thing about standing under a tree looking up is that pretty soon a bunch of people are standing under the tree looking up.
 Just as the crowd gathered a housekeeper for the lodge passed by and volunteered that a few short minutes earlier she’d heard something hit the trunk.
 And there, on the ground at our feet, we found the lifeless carcass with its guts off to the side and its only eye blown out of its socket.
 The video didn’t survive.

 RIP little friend.
 We’ve shared some great times.

 But wait.
 This is a story with a happy ending.
 Turns out DJI now offers a Mavic Pro 2 Zoom!
 This bad boy has enhanced obstacle recognition designed to thwart heartless Alabamans and texting daughters.
 It’s almost foolproof!
 Dana says maybe for Christmas (which means she’s already forgotten about the Solo Wheel Glide 3).
 With enough support from the 2 or 3 people who watch the videos, however, we may be able to speed up the replacement.

 Last night the awards ceremony noticeably was lacking any recognition of Loopers who scored high marks in both the Miles-On-Rental-Car and the Smashed-Drone categories, so we left empty handed.
 Dana did get a framable thank you for organizing the departure, however, before anyone learned that she already had delegated the job to Barry on Crossroads so we could visit our new best friends at the Veterinary Care and Specialty Group in Chattanooga.
 But we did enjoy table chatter with Bucket List, Texas Gold, Jubilant, and Tyro.
 Bert on Tyro is trying to convince everyone to anchor out in the middle of the Gulf of Mexico during the crossing, with lights blazing all night.
 It sounds cool, but um, probably not, although we told him we’d do it if he could convince Kim Russo to join him.

 Hopefully today’s round trip to Chattanooga was our last.
 At least until the test results come back next week.
-We have about 500 miles of rivers and canals to go before we reach Mobile, and we’re anxious to start exploring them.
+We have about five hundred miles of rivers and canals to go before we reach Mobile, and we’re anxious to start exploring them.